MINERAL AREA COLLEGE

 College: Jefferson College - AA

-Tim Copeland is entering his ninth season as the Head Coach for the Volleyball Cardinals.
-Last season the Cardinals went 26-11.
+Tim Copeland is entering his tenth season as the Head Coach for the Volleyball Cardinals.
+In his 9 years here he has an impressive overall coaching record of 251 - 116.
+Last season the Cardinals went 26-11and finished the season as Region XVI Runner-Up and MCCAC Conference Champions.
 Three years ago was the most successful season in Mineral Area volleyball history.
 MAC had a record setting year where they went 35-7, won the school's first ever Region XVI title and advanced to the 2011 NJCAA Division I National Championship.
 The Cardinals earned a final NJCAA Ranking of 10th.
 Along the way Mineral Area defeated West Plains, Jefferson College, Miami-Dade and Wallace State-Hanceville.
 All of these schools were ranked in the top 25 nationally.

 Tim's coaching career started in 1990 when he became a Student Assistant Coach at Jefferson College.
 The following year, he was appointed to the position of Assistant Volleyball Coach.
 He also took over the coaching responsibilities for the Jefferson Juniors, a USVBA club team.